floatboat/cse15l-lab-reports/lab-report-1-week-2.md

 - 1 stroke to select the terminal
 - 2 strokes to paste the command in and run it.
 - 6 strokes after asking for my passphrase, I typed it in and entered
+- 6 strokes after asking for my passphrase again

-This took 14 strokes in total.
+This took 20 strokes in total.

 Now, when I needed to use it, it would be ready for me to use and run faster with by running the 3 commands in a row without my typing in.

-While making the combined command line, editing the code, and running it in the terminal took 46 strokes.
+While making the combined command line, editing the code, and running it in the terminal took 61 strokes.

-However, if I need to repeat the process, I won't have to make new command lines, so it would only take 24 strokes.
+However, if I need to repeat the process, I won't have to make new command lines, so it would only take 30 strokes.